cxyzzz/com.piyushgarg.rclone/README.md

 - Support for Work Profiles

 ---
+## Requirement

+- bash : if not have bash, you should edit all script，change the `#!/system/bin/env bash` to `#!/system/bin/sh`
+- a terminal : used to test your config (if need)

+---
 ## Configuration (pre-installing)

 1. Copy your `rclone.conf` file to `/sdcard/.rclone/rclone.conf` or set `$XDG_CONFIG_HOME` in you shell config(not required)